unthingable/monster-jam/docs/README.md

     * This modifies the project even if you didn't do anything, so it will ask you to save
     * Track color selectors will not display the color as selected

+* **Verbose console output**: if yoo're me or just really curious about internal workings of MonsterJam, you can turn it on, otherwise leave it off.

 After changing preferences it may be necessary to reinitialize the extension (turn it off an on again in Controllers settings, or select a different project).

 ## Project